zio/zio/docs/datatypes/contextual/index.md

 2. [ZEnvironment](./zenvironment.md) — Built-in type-level map for maintaining the environment of a `ZIO` data type.
 3. [ZLayer](./zlayer.md) — Describes how to build one or more services in our application.

-Next, we will discuss _ZIO Environment_ and _ZLayer_ and finally how to write ZIO services using _Module Pattern_.
+Next, we will discuss _ZIO Environment_ and _ZLayer_ and finally how to write ZIO services using _Service Pattern_.

 ## ZIO Environment